Wonder Momo: Ports and related releases

+The game was ported to the PC Engine by NEC Avenue in 1989.
+Both the PC Engine and arcade versions was released on the Wii's Virtual Console respectively in 2007 and 2009.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in March 2022.

 The titular character made numerous appearances outside of her video game, mostly in Namco's other video games.
 Wonder Momo appeared as one of the playable characters in the Japan-only, tactical RPG title Namco x Capcom, partnering with Bravoman, while Amazona appeared as an enemy character.
 Momo often covered herself, alluding to the original game.
 Some artifacts, models and costumes based on Wonder Momo appeared in some other Namco titles.
 She appeared as a magnus card in the Namco RPG Baten Kaitos: Eternal Wings and the Lost Ocean, made a cameo appearance as one of Anise's dolls in Tales of the Abyss, had her normal self appear as one of the various floats that appear in the bonus stages of Marvel Land, and had her "Wonder" costume appear in Tales of the World: Radiant Mythology 2 and in Catalogue 4 in the Xbox 360 game The Idolmaster.
 Her latest appearance lies in the PSP strategy RPG Queen's Gate: Spiral Chaos.
 A theme based on Wonder Momo, with the game's characters is featured in Pac-Man 99, as special DLC.